 Approaching a cat in this posture is likely to cause an attack.

-Your first step should always be to contact your veterinarian for a thorough health examination.
-Cats often hide symptoms of illness until they're seriously ill; your aggressive cat may be feeling sick and taking out his misery on others.
+If your cat has suddenly become more aggressive than normal, your first step should always be to contact your veterinarian for a thorough health examination.
+Cats often hide symptoms of illness until they're seriously ill; your aggressive cat may be feeling sick and taking out their misery on others.

 This could mean keeping the cats separated from each other while you work on the problem, or at least preventing contact between them during situations likely to trigger a fight.

 Spay or neuter your pets.
+Spaying and neutering can greatly reduce aggression in cats.
 The behavior of one intact pet can negatively affect all of your pets.

 - Don't count on the cats to "work things out."
 The more they fight, the worse the problem is likely to become.
-To stop a fight in progress, make a loud noise (like blowing a whistle), squirt the cats with water, or throw something soft at them.
+To stop a fight in progress, make a loud noise (like blowing a whistle), squirt the cats with water, or throw something soft in their direction.

 - Don't touch them, or you might get seriously scratched or bitten.
 Seek medical attention if you're injured.